 - PMD-B: The dragons succeeding in turning 99% of humanity into Pokémon.

 - Otherverse: The earliest known divergence is Grings Kodai using Azalea instead of Crown City for his Celebi plot.

-- In the Fallout series, the PoD is World War II.
-The transistor was never invented, leading to desktop computers and robots that use vacuum tubes instead.
+- In the Fallout series, the PoD is after World War II.
+The transistor wasn't invented until the 2060s, leading to desktop computers and robots that use vacuum tubes instead.
 This also had the world stuck in the social norms of the 1950's, for some reason.

 - In BioShock Infinite, the divergence point is the 1893 World Fair, or rather, the construction of the floating city of Columbia for said fair.
 More precisely, the divergence point is the baptism of Booker DeWitt, which created Father Comstock and ultimately made Columbia possible.
 In-game, Elizabeth has the power to use "tears" as divergence points to enter alternate timelines.

 - It's hard to establish where the point of divergence between Real Life and the Alternate Timelines of Shin Megami Tensei IV lies.
 Sometime before 2013, a suit of Powered Armor called the Demonica was invented, and Japan's Self Defense Force purchased a large amount of them.
 In 2013 itself, angels entered Earth from the Expanse, conspired to trigger a nuclear war, and started kidnapping innocents and God's Chosen to be spirited out of Earth when the nukes struck.
 In the chaos, a mysterious piece of software, the Demon Summoning Program, was dispersed through the Internet, giving some humans the chance to strike back.
 At the cusp of the angels' plan, with a large group of ICBMs looming over Tokyo, a young summoner made his stand, and through his choice created three possible worlds...